-I am a Ph.D. candidate in Economics at the University of Pittsburgh.
+I have a Ph.D. in Economics from the University of Pittsburgh.
 My research and teaching interests include Labor and Health economics, and their intersections with Public and Behavioral economics.

 In my work I use observational data and lab, field, and online experiments.
 My current research agenda is focused on understanding the role of affirmative action and other gender-based labor policies on women's labor market outcomes and on the effects of mental health and substance abuse legislation on mortality.